The History of the Covington Fire Department

 In March of 2014, the Department was once again re-accredited through the CFAI.
 Shortly thereafter in April of 2014, the Department improved its ISO rating from a class 3 to a class 2.

 In September of 2014, John J. McNeil resigned as Fire Chief, and Deputy Chief David Gunter served as Interim Chief until a new Fire Chief could be chosen.
 On March 2, 2015, Elliot Stoney Bowles became the Department’s new Fire Chief.
+On July 2, 2018 Jeremy Holmes, a 19-year Covington Fire Department veteran was named as the next Fire Chief.

 With Ronnie Johnston as Mayor, Leigh Anne